ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 ## Terminology:

-Karaoke Files: We generally call the files we generate "karaoke file", which is shorthand for "file capable of displaying the lyrics as they are sung".
+*Karaoke Files*: We generally call the files we generate "karaoke file", which is shorthand for "file capable of displaying the lyrics as they are sung".
 This includes LRC files and SRT files.
 This system generates SRT files, but post-converts them to LRC in some situations.

-Sidecar Files: A file of the same name, but different extension.
+*Sidecar Files*: A file of the same name, but different extension.
 For example, "filename.txt" is a TXT sidecar file to "filename.mp3".

 ## Requirements: